Can chelation therapy treat heart disease?

 It's unclear whether chelation therapy can treat heart disease.

 Chelation therapy has long been used as a treatment for mercury and lead poisoning, but it isn't a proven treatment for heart disease.
 It can potentially cause serious side effects when used as a heart disease treatment.
-Even so, some doctors and complementary health practitioners have used chelation therapy to treat heart disease and stroke.
+Even so, some health care providers have used chelation therapy to treat heart disease and stroke.

-In general, the medication seeks out and sticks to metals and minerals in your bloodstream, creating a compound that your body removes when you urinate.
+In general, the medication seeks out and sticks to metals and minerals in the bloodstream, creating a compound that the body removes when urinating.
 Chelation therapy is promoted as a treatment for heart disease because it's thought that the medicine sticks to calcium found in fatty deposits (plaques) in the arteries.

 However, chelation therapy for heart disease remains controversial.
 Here's what we know so far: